 Can you use shingles on your commercial building

 That depends.
 If you don’t have a flat roof, yes, you can use asphalt shingles.
+See our article on how to choose the right roofing material.

 When to use commercial roofing shingles